RedHatInsights/insights-client/README.md

 ### Environment Variables
 Environment configuration can be used by setting environment variables with names in the format INSIGHTS_xxxxxx, where xxxxxx is the configuration variable name, in all caps.

-### `/etc/insights-client/insights-client.conf` File
+### `insights-client.conf` File
 Configuration variables available in the configuration file and their explanations:

-- `loglevel` - set the Python logger's default level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
-Default DEBUG
+- `loglevel` - set the Python logger's default level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).
+Default `DEBUG`
-- `trace` - log each line executed.
-Default False
 - `auto_config` - attempt to auto-configure the network connection with Satellite or RHSM.
-Default True
+Default `True`
 - `authmethod` - authentication method for the Portal (BASIC, CERT).
-Default is BASIC
+Default is `BASIC`
-Note: when `auto_config` is enabled, CERT will be used if RHSM or Satellite is detected
+Note: when `auto_config` is enabled, `CERT` will be used if RHSM or Satellite is detected
 - `username` - username for basic auth.
 Blank by default
 - `password` - password for basic auth.
 Blank by default
-- `base_url` - base url for the Insights API (cert-api.access.redhat.com:443/r/insights).
-This shouldn't ever need to be changed
+- `base_url` - base url for the Insights API.
+Default `cert-api.access.redhat.com:443/r/insights`
+- `cert_verify` - path to CA cert to verify SSL against.
+Default `/etc/insights-client/cert-api.access.redhat.com.pem`
 - `proxy` - proxy URL.
 Blank by default
-- `auto_update` - whether to update the rule spec file (insights.json).
-Default True
+- `auto_update` - whether to update the rule spec file (uploader.json) and the insights-core egg.
+Default `True`
 - `obfuscate` - whether to obfuscate IP addresses in collected data.
-Default False
+Default `False`
 - `obfuscate_hostname` - whether to obfuscate hostnames in collected data.
-Default False
+Default `False`
+- `cmd_timeout` - how many seconds to allow a command to run before issuing a termination or kill signal.
+Default 120
+- `http_timeout` - how many seconds to allow an HTTP call to execute before timing out.
+Default 120
-- `no_schedule` - whether to disable creation of Insights cronjob on register.
-Default False
+- `core_collect` - if `True`, use insights-core to run collection instead of commands/files from uploader.json.
+Default `False`
-- `display_name` - custom display name to appear in the Insights web UI.
-Only used on machine registration.
-Blank by default
+- `redaction_file` - location of the redaction file.
+Default `/etc/insights-client/file-redaction.yaml`
+- `content_redaction_file` - location of the content redaction file.
+Default `/etc/insights-client/file-content-redaction.yaml`
+- `legacy_upload` - Use legacy HTTP configuration to perform the upload.
+Default `True`

 ### Command Line Switches
 Command line switches available and their explanations.

 - `--register` - Register a system with the Insights API.
 Required for basic collection & upload, except in the case of certain targets or if `--offline` is specified
-- `--display-name` - Display name to appear in the insights web UI.
+- `--display-name=DISPLAYNAME` - Display name to appear in the insights web UI.
+This can be used at registration time, or standalone to change the display name any time.
+- `--group=GROUP` - Group to add the system to in the insights web UI.
 Only used on machine registration.
-This will override the same option in the insights-client.conf file.
-- `--group` - Group to add the system to in the insights web UI.
-Only used on machine registration.
-- `--retry` - Number of times to retry the collection archive upload.
+- `--retry=RETRIES` - Number of times to retry the collection archive upload.
 Default is 1.
 - `--quiet` - Run with limited console output.
 This will only print ERROR level messages.
 - `--silent` - Run with no console output at all.
 - `--conf`, `-c` - Load a custom configuration file other than the default `/etc/insights-client/insights-client.conf`
-- `--to-stdout` - Dump the archive contents as binary output to stdout.
 - `--offline` - Run with no network connectivity at all.
 Implies `--no-upload` and makes machine registration unnecessary.
 - `--logging-file` - Log to a file other than the default `/var/log/insights-client/insights-client.log`
 - `--force-reregister` - Force a new registration.
 This delete's the machine's existing machine-id and registers a new one.
 - `--verbose` - Run with all log output.
 This will print DEBUG level messages.
 - `--no-upload` - Collect the archive, but do not upload it.
-- `--keep-archive` - Collect the archive, and do not delete it after output.
+- `--keep-archive` - Collect the archive, and do not delete it after upload.
 - `--net-debug` - Show network debug messages in the console output.
-- `--analyze-container` - Collect data from the system as if it were a container.
-Registration is unnecessary for this option.
-This will upload to a different API endpoint than vanilla system collection.
-- `--analyze-file` - Collect data from a tar file, treat as a mountpoint.
-Upload to the image endpoint.
-- `--analyze-mountpoint` - Collect data from a filesystem mountpoint other than the default /
+- `--output-dir=DIR` - Write the collected data to a specified directory without compression.
+Does not upload.
-- `--analyze-image-id` - Collect data from a Docker image with the specified ID
+- `--output-file=FILE` - Write the collected data to a specified archive.
+Does not upload.

 #### Switches that exit immediately